htcondor/htcondor/docs/grid-computing/grid-universe.rst

 combined with **match_list_length**, you can prefer to avoid sites that you have already run at.

-In addition, *condor_submit* has two options to help control grid universe job resubmissions and rematching.
-See the definitions of the submit description file commands **globus_resubmit** and **globus_rematch** on the :doc:`/man-pages/condor_submit` manual page.
-These options are independent of **match_list_length**.

-There are some new attributes that will be added to the Job ClassAd, and may be useful to you when you write your rank, requirements, globus_resubmit or globus_rematch option.
+There are some new attributes that will be added to the Job ClassAd, and may be useful to you when you write your rank of requirements option.
 Please refer to the :doc:`/classad-attributes/job-classad-attributes` section to see a list containing the following attributes:

 -  NumJobMatches
--  NumGlobusSubmits
 -  NumSystemHolds
 -  HoldReason
 -  ReleaseReason